timofeysie/tyno-lrs/README.md

 ## <a name="using-a-lib">Using a lib</a>

-There is a [good example here](https://github.com/Microsoft/TypeScript/issues/247) with a section called
+There is a [good example here](https://github.com/Microsoft/TypeScript/issues/247) with a section called "Example for node_modules"
-### Example for node_modules

-And verbatum I will quote it:
+And verbatim I will quote it:

 If we had:
 ```